cosminelulul/Year1-LabWork/README.md

 ## Semester I:
 - Contains simple problems with medium complexity.
 A mix-mash of C and C++, and is the foundation for my later work in the second Semester.
 - Topics covered: Data Types, Strings, Arrays, Vectors, Functions, File I/O, Dynamic Memory Allocation(Malloc), Simple Algorithms, etc.
-- Projects: a Basic Calculator
+- Includes a simple project: a Basic Calculator that works with both integers and float.

 ## Semester II:

-- TBA
+-  Contains C++ assignments of medium complexity that are built on OOP Principles.
+-  Topics covered: organizing data into strucutres, it's encapsulation, relations, inheritance and aggregation.

 ## 🧑‍💻 Notes
 All code was written as part of coursework in the [Faculty of Applied Sciences of Politehnica Bucharest](http://fsa.pub.ro/), and later cleaned up and commented for clarity.